SongminYu/render/docs/todos/actions.md

   - eurostat dataset (NUTS3 regions): https://ec.europa.eu/eurostat/web/main/data/database
   - GHSL dataset (100m level and can be mapped to NUTS3 regions and locations)
   - validation: residential and non-residential population comparison
+- [x] update the Scenario_UnitUser table
+  - add id_region (NUTS2 level) based on https://ec.europa.eu/eurostat/databrowser/view/cens_11htts_r2/default/table?lang=en&category=reg.reg_dem.reg_cens_11r.cens_11rdf
+  - generate the building stock and summary files, then verify
+    - total population of each NUTS3 region
+    - the distribution percentages by id_region and id_location, then compare with GHSL data
+- [x] Develop the main logics for construction, based on the population data development

 ### Sirin

-- [x] Contact IT for server use, and before they replying to us, test `kamino`
+- [x] Contact IT for server use, and before them replying to us, test `kamino`
 - [x] Find tasks for Weijia
 - [x] design dashboards for Hannah to develop
 - [x] Create a ticket about server use for IT
+- [x] Summarize data gap lists and prepare the workshop with Fraunhofer IBP (Timeline: around mid-May by email, then the end of May or early June, we have the workshop)
+- [x] add region ids (NUTS1 and NUTS2)